 The villager should not be too bothered by the free municipality, for their ancestors lived in a very similar style.
-In every village one can find work in common, and communal property to a greater or lesser degree and shared activities (such as collection of fuel or grazing).
-Also in rural customs there are procedures, ways and means by which a solution may be found to every possible difficulty, and in these procedures the decision is never made by one individual, even should they be elected for the purpose by the others, but through the agreement of everyone.
+In every village one can find work in common, and communal property to a greater or undermining their independence in any way; while the other is individualist, seeking to reassure the individual that his independence will be respected.